agl-alexglopez/ccc/README.md

 ## Miscellaneous Why?

 - Why is initialization so ugly?
 Yes, I know.
 Traditionally, intrusive data structures take intrusive elements as parameters or return references to them from functions.
-The user then has to use a `container_of` type macro that gets user type wrapping the intruder, assuming the user gives the correct type and field names.
-I do not like this because it introduces the chance for extremely subtle bugs.
+The user then has to use a `container_of` style macro that gets user type wrapping the intruder.
+This introduces the chance for subtle bugs.
 The user has to use the macro in all locations in the code where their type is needed from the container.
-The opportunity for errors in entering the wrong type or field name grows rapidly.
-At the cost of slightly more initialization complexity, I can offer the user a cleaner interface; give me the intrusive handle and I will give you back your type without the need for extra macro wrapping.
+The opportunity for errors grows rapidly.
+At the cost of more initialization complexity, I can offer the user a cleaner interface; give me the intrusive handle and I will give you back your type without the need for extra macro wrapping.
 - Why callbacks?
 Freedom for more varied comparisons and allocations.
 Learn to love auxiliary data.
 Also debugging your own function is nice.
 - Why not header only?
-I want the library to be readable, maintainable, and updateable, especially if I want to change implementations in the source files.
+Readability, maintainability, and update ability, for changing implementations in the source files.
 If the user wants to explore the implementation everything should be easily understandable.
 Smaller object size and easier modular compilation is also nice.
 - Why not opaque pointers and true implementation hiding?
 This is not possible in C if the user is in charge of memory.
 The container types must be complete if the user wishes to store them on the stack or data segment.
 I try to present a clean interface.
 - Why flat maps?
 Mostly experimenting.
 Flat maps track the tree structure through indices not pointers.
 This makes the data structure copyable, relocatable, serializable, or writable to disk at the cost of pointer stability in most cases.
 - Why not a better hash map?
 Haven't gotten to it yet.
-There are many interesting ways to improve the hash map implementation.
+This container has the most room for improvement.
 - Why C23?
-It is a great standard that is pleasant to write with and allows for the expressiveness I like in a library.
-Clang already covers most of the features used on many platforms.
+It is a great standard that helps with some initialization and macro ideas implemented in the library.
+Clang covers all of the features used on many platforms.
 Newer gcc versions also have them covered.

 ## Related